turinglabsorg/datahub-learn/network-documentation/celo/tutorial/distributed-file-manager-using-ipfs-celo-reactjs.md

 > Compiling ./contracts/FileManager.sol
 > Compiling ./contracts/Migrations.sol

-> Artifacts written to /home/guest/blockchain/dfm/build/contracts
+> Artifacts written to /home/guest/blockchain/dfm-celo-react/src/build/contracts
 > Compiled successfully using:
    - solc: 0.5.16+commit.9c3226ce.Emscripten.clang
 ```
 <br>

-> **Note** : There might be an error `Error: Cannot find module 'pify'`, if the `pify` module is not installed automatically while installing `truffle`.
-So, this issue can be resolved by separately installing `pify`, using the command below
+{% hint style="warning" %} There might be an error `Error: Cannot find module 'pify'`, if the `pify` module is not installed automatically while installing `truffle`.
+So, this issue can be resolved by separately installing `pify`, using the command below  {% endhint %}

 ```
 npm install pify --save
 ```

-Compiling the smart contracts would create `.json` file in the `build/contracts` directory.
-It stores `ABI` and other necessary metadata. `ABI` refers to Application Binary Interface, which is basically a standard for interacting with the smart contracts from outside the blockchain as well as contract-to-contract interaction.
-Please refer to the Solidity's documentation about ABI's [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html#:~:text=The%20Contract%20Application%20Binary%20Interface,contract%2Dto%2Dcontract%20interaction.&text=This%20specification%20does%20not%20address,known%20only%20at%20run%2Dtime) in order to learn more.
+Compiling the smart contracts would create `.json` file in the `src/build/contracts` directory.
+It stores `ABI` and other necessary metadata.

+{% hint style="info" %} `ABI` refers to Application Binary Interface, which is a standard for interacting with the smart contracts from outside the blockchain as well as contract-to-contract interaction.
+Please refer to the Solidity's documentation about ABI's [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html#:~:text=The%20Contract%20Application%20Binary%20Interface,contract%2Dto%2Dcontract%20interaction.&text=This%20specification%20does%20not%20address,known%20only%20at%20run%2Dtime) to learn more. {% endhint %}

 ### **Fund the account and run migrations on the Celo's Alfjores test network.**